Raffael1998/Semantic-Gaze-Tracking/README.md

 This repository contains an explaination and demonstration of a proof of concept I created to merge signals from the eye tracker and the sensors seeing the vehicle environment.
 The data used is provided by :
 - A camera, on which we apply a semantic segmentation specific to road objects and environment
-- A gaze tracker (here Seeing Machine), that provides information about the head position and the gaze direction
+- A gaze tracker, that provides information about the head position and the gaze direction
 - An advanced lidar system (here IBEO), that provides position and size of bounding boxes of the surrounding objects
 - Another lidar (here Velodyne), that provides a dense point cloud of the surroundings